-We build the Copilot for your Customers, Finetuning GPT with our Hybrid Data
+Bitext Builds a Copilot for Your Customers, Fine-tuning GPT with Our Hybrid Data

-Copilots For Customer Support and Onboarding in any vertical: Banking, Travel, HHRR…
+Copilots for Customer Support and Onboarding in Any

-We call them hybrid datasets because they combine the scale and volume provided by synthetic text generation & with the quality provided expert curation.
-These datasets are tagged with the linguistic properties that motivate the variation: colloquial/formal language, spelling errors, different syntactic structures, etc.
+Our datasets are hybrid datasets because they combine the scale and volume of synthetic text generation with the quality of expert curation.
+These datasets are tagged with linguistic properties that motivate variation: colloquial/formal language, intentional spelling errors, different syntactic structures, etc.

 We have shared a sample Hybrid Dataset to enable the AI community to evaluate and leverage it.
 Here are the main features of this sample dataset:

-The dataset is chiefly designed for training Large Language Models (LLMs) aimed at enhancing the efficiency of Conversational Applications, particularly in Customer Support.
+The dataset is chiefly designed for training Large Language Models (LLMs) aimed at enhancing the efficiency of conversational applications, particularly in customer support.
 It addresses common issues associated with data produced through generative AI, such as hallucination, bias, and PII.
 This is achieved by utilizing a hybrid methodology that combines synthetic techniques with linguist supervision, facilitating the creation of smaller, easier-to-operate LLMs with higher accuracy.
-Given both AWS (Amazon Web Services) and Apple policies for PII and data sharing, these datasets are immensely valuable, offering substantial benefits for platforms like AWS and applications like Siri or models like Lex. - Language Coverage:
+Importantly, our datasets comply with AWS (Amazon Web Services) and Apple policies for PII and data sharing, which make them ideal platforms, applications, and models (like AWS, Siri, or Lex).

 Currently, the dataset covers English and Spanish, with some data generated in German.
-The technology is also ready for another 9 languages.
-The full list includes: English, Spanish, German, French, Italian, Dutch, Portuguese, Swedish, Polish, and Korean.
-Additionally, Danish, Turkish, Chinese, and Japanese are on the roadmap. - Content Characteristics:
+The technology is also ready for another 8 languages, including German, French, Italian, Dutch, Portuguese, Swedish, Polish, and Korean.
+In the future we plan to expand to cover Danish, Turkish, Chinese, and Japanese for a total of 14 languages.

-The dataset encompasses questions and answers typical for Customer Support within the ecommerce domain.
+The dataset encompasses questions and answers typical for Customer Support within the e-commerce domain.
 These questions are enriched with extensive linguistic tagging (formal, colloquial, noisy, etc.).
-The primary facets of these datasets are categorized under ‘intent,’ ‘instruction,’ and ‘response,’ with the option to include additional fields such as ‘context’ or ‘system prompt.’ - Volume Metrics:
+The primary facets of these datasets are categorized under ‘intent’, ‘instruction’, and ‘response’, with the option to include additional fields such as ‘context’ or ‘system prompt’.

 In terms of volume, the dataset comprises 3.5 million tokens and 27,000 question-answer pairs.